radixdlt/official-examples/step-by-step/01-running-your-first-project/README.md

 ## The Hello package

-Radix splits the concept of "smart contract" into two parts: blueprints and components.
+Radix splits the concept of "smart contracts" into two parts: blueprints and components.
+Components are instantiated from blueprints, just like objects are instantiations of a class.
 Blueprints describe what state a component will manage, and implement the various methods which will be used to manage that state.
-Components are instantiated from blueprints, just like objects are instantiations of a class.
-One or multiple blueprints are grouped together in a package.
+A package is one or multiple blueprints are grouped together.

-In this example, we’ll use the Hello package, which contains a blueprint with a method that hands-out one Hello token.
+This example uses the Hello package, which contains only one blueprint, called `Hello`.
+That blueprint has a `free_token` method that hands-out a Hello token.
+The files for the package are those here in `/01-running-your-first-project` (explained more in the next example).

 ### Publishing a Package